Azure/reliable-web-app-pattern-java/README.md

 - Key Vault and Azure Cache for Redis have private endpoints in the `Private endpoints subnet`.
 Private DNS zones linked to the virtual network resolve DNS queries for these Azure resources to their private endpoint IP address.
 - Azure Database for PostgreSQL - Flexible server uses virtual network integration for private communication.
 It doesn't support private endpoints.
 - The web app uses an account access key to mount a directory with Azure Files to the App Service.
 A private endpoint is not used for Azure Files to facilitate the deployment of the reference implementation for everyone.
 However, it is recommended to use a private endpoint in production as it adds an extra layer of security.
 Azure Files only accepts traffic from the virtual network and the local client IP address of the user executing the deployment.
 - App Service, Azure Files, Key Vault, Azure Cache for Redis, and Azure Database for PostgreSQL use diagnostic settings to send logs and metrics to Azure Log Analytics Workspace.
+Log Analytics Workspace is used to monitor the health of Azure services.
+- App Service sends application telemetry to Application Insights.
+Application insights monitors the health of the code.
 - Azure Database for PostgreSQL uses a high-availability zone redundant configuration and a read replica in the passive region for failover.

 ## Prerequisites